 The park offers a variety of interpretive and educational programs on a year-round basis for both schools and other organized groups as well as to the public.
 Nature hikes, stream walks and talks are conducted by the park naturalist.
 Please contact the naturalist at 973-875-1471 for additional program information and to register.
 Program fees may apply.

 The Interpretive Center is housed in the restored “Grey Rock Inn” which was built in the early 1930s from native stone to serve as the park restaurant and cafeteria.
 Today this unique building hosts exhibits about the natural and cultural history of the park, incorporating many historic photographs and post cards.
 The building is also used for special events and programs and contains a classroom where many nature programs for children, families, schools and other groups take place throughout the year.
 The Interpretive Center is accessible.
-The center is open year-round but hours and days vary.
-Please call the Park Office or the Interpretive Center for current information
+The center is currently open on Saturday and Sunday, staff permitting.
+Please call the Park Office or the Interpretive Center for current information.

 Winter months find cross-country skiers on the 15 km (9.3 miles) of groomed trails in the park when covered with natural snow.
 Cross-country skis and snowshoes are available for rent.
 A blazing fire, hot soup and other hearty food greet visitors at the center located at the Interpretive Center.
 For information and trail conditions, call 973-702-1222 or visit xcskihighpoint.com